mtp721/go-rest-api-postgres/README.md

 # Assignment

-Rest API written in GO using Postgres, Gin, lib/pq and database/sql
+Rest API written in GO using Postgres, Gin, lib/pq and database/sql.
+With tests using httptest and sqlmock.

 ## Endpoints: